 Our leaflet, Water meters- your questions answered provides information for household customers about metering.

 If you have a water meter, it should be read at least once a year, and read by your water company at least once every two years.
 Some water companies might read your meter more frequently.
-Often the water meter is installed so that they do not have disturb you, but can read the meter from outside.
+Often the water meter is installed so that your company can read the meter remotely.

 Other water bills are usually based on an estimated reading.
-You can also read the meter yourself, and you may be able to update the estimated reading.
-Your water company can also explain how to read your meter.
+You can sometimes read the meter yourself, and you may be able to update the estimated reading.
+Your water company can explain how to read your meter.

 You should contact your water company for more information.